ntiwari78/Analysis/Report/MainReport.md

   a.email

 ~~~
-## Table usage: User_score to show frequency and recency pattern for users
+## User_score to show frequency and recency pattern for users
 ## Users Direct & Organic Engagement On Articles

-## About: This report is used to find the user base and page views by the users on a day level
+### About This report is used to find the user base and page views by the users on a day level

-### Query:
+### Query
 ~~~
 select
   c_date,